xZibit2444/CropCart/README.md

 ---

-Built with ❤️ for Ghana's farmers and cities.
+Built for Ghana's farmers and cities.